tralfaz/GUTS/README.md

      Radii - Like Move but with lines from each body to the scene origin.

      Trails - Like Move, but adds body path trails, up to a maximum length, for each body.
-Produces multicolored sperghetti.
+Produces multicolored spaghetti.

      Add - Adds new markers with each frame step.
 Produces something like Anime tentacle porn.
 Who doesn't like anime tentacle porn.